UCDavisLibrary/fin-server/docker/fin-demo/README.md

 docker-compose up
 ```

+Now visit `http://localhost:3000` in your browser.

-Directions for adding admin users can be found in the main [README](../../README.md) for this repo
+Directions for adding admin users can be found in the [main docs](../../docs/README.md) for this repo

 ## Example Data